UH-SERG/oseql-trojan-identification-experiments/README.md

 - Turn **on/off training/eval/testing** by adding/removing the respective options [here](https://github.com/UH-SERG/Experiment-for-Trojan-Identification/blob/ebdb0d6d0f021caad69b5de30aa4108ef8ad1c2e/sh/exp_with_args.sh#L92) in
   `sh/exp_with_args.sh`.

+-  For **training for clone detection task**, make sure to use a `train.txt` file with extra columns indicating whether the two input samples are clean or poisoned, and also make sure `data_has_extra_cols` in configs.py is set to `True`.

 - Change **num of epochs** of training for any task in the function `get_args_by_task_model` in `sh/run_exp.py`.